pitfail/pitfail-reports/proposal/proposal.rst

 Social Interaction
 ~~~~~~~~~~~~~~~~~~
 As a game, Pitfail thrives on friendly competition.
 Users can monitor
-eachother's progress by viewing a feed of recent activity and browsing
+each other's progress by viewing a feed of recent activity and browsing
 leaderboards.
 These features are similar to the ability to browse leaderboards
 and user-specific activity feeds on Investopedia: